Windows or OS X? How to Choose the Best Operating System for Your Business

 Windows is inherently insecure.
 It is highly susceptible to viruses and other malware.
 The sheer number of programs written to compromise Windows computers is immense.
 Windows users have less open source software available to them, compared to users of OS X.

-Long known as the easiest-to-use of operating systems, Apple’s OS X still deserves that title.
-It’s also the king of content creation.
-Like Linux, it’s a variant of Unix, and shares many of its benefits.
+Long known as the easiest-to-use of operating systems, Apple's OS X still deserves that title.
+Apple is one of the most popular brands in California and Massachusetts and their products are renowned for content creation.
+Like Linux, it's a variant of Unix, and shares many of its benefits.
 However, its high price tag is a deterrent for many businesses.

 OS X and many of its applications are optimized around creating content, whether written or visual.
 It makes the process hassle-free, seamless, and pleasurable.
 And the emphasis on user interface is unparalleled.
 This OS is much more stable than any Windows system.